 A good rooster will protect his ladies and will give his life to preserve theirs.

-Note: Make sure to research the breed of rooster you want thoroughly before you jump in and get one.
+Note: Ensure to research the breed of rooster you want thoroughly before you jump in and get one.

 15. Use Guard Dogs